Chrome plating: Process

 There are many variations to this process, depending on the type of substrate being plated.
 Different substrates need different etching solutions, such as hydrochloric, hydrofluoric, and sulfuric acids.
 Ferric chloride is also popular for the etching of nimonic alloys.
 Sometimes the component enters the chrome plating vat while electrically live.
 Sometimes the component has a conforming anode made from lead/tin or platinized titanium.
 A typical hard chrome vat plates at about 0.001 in per hour.

-Various finishing and buffing processes are used in preparing components for decorative chrome plating.
-The chrome plating chemicals are very toxic.
-Disposal of chemicals is regulated in most countries.

 Some common industry specifications governing the chrome plating process are AMS 2460, AMS 2406, and MIL-STD-1501.

 Hexavalent chromium

-Hexavalent chromium plating, also known as hex-chrome, Cr6+, and chrome (VI) plating, uses chromium trioxide (also known as chromic anhydride) as the main ingredient.
-Hexavalent chromium plating solution is used for decorative and hard plating, along with bright dipping of copper alloys, chromic acid anodizing, and chromate conversion coating.
+Hexavalent chromium plating, also known as hex-chrome, Cr6+, and chrome(VI) plating, uses chromium trioxide (CrO3, also known as chromic anhydride) as the main ingredient.
+Hexavalent chromium plating solution is used for both decorative and hard plating, as well as bright dipping of copper alloys, chromic acid anodizing, and chromate conversion coating.

+A typical hexavalent chromium plating process is: